nathanblaubach/cookbook-web-react/README.md

-# Cookbook
+# Cookbook Web

 ## Purpose

 This cookbook is a simple list of recipes that can be filtered and searched made using react.
 I am writing the application for my mom's family's family cookbook, but I am writing it in a way that (I hope) is easily reusable.
+This repository contains the React application portion.

 ## Setup